NVIDIA/hpc-container-maker/docs/building_blocks.md

 (`CPATH`, `LD_LIBRARY_PATH` and `PATH`) should be modified to include the LLVM compilers.
 The default is True.

 - __extra_repository__: Boolean flag to specify whether to enable an extra package repository containing addition LLVM compiler packages.
-For Ubuntu, setting this flag to True enables the
-- __`ppa__:ubuntu-toolchain-r/test` repository.
-For RHEL-based Linux
-distributions, setting this flag to True enables the Software Collections (SCL) repository.
+For Ubuntu, setting this flag to True enables the `ppa:ubuntu-toolchain-r/test` repository.
+For RHEL-based Linux distributions, setting this flag to True enables the Software Collections (SCL) repository.
 The default is False.

 - __extra_tools__: Boolean flag to specify whether to also install `clang-format` and `clang-tidy`.
 The default is False.

+- __nightly__: Boolean flag to specify whether to use the [nightly LLVM packages](https://apt.llvm.org).
+This option is ignored if the base image is not Ubuntu.

 - __version__: The version of the LLVM compilers to install.
 Note that the version refers to the Linux distribution packaging, not the